adrrian17/excelsior/README.md

 This is a test using [React] and the [Marvel's API].

 ## Getting started
-First, yo have to create a developer account in [developer.marvel.com]
+First, you have to create a developer account in [developer.marvel.com]

 Once you have your **Public Key**, create a ```api-key.js``` file in ```js``` dir and add a line like this: